 • Dissolved civil partnership: evidence of the dissolution, for example, dissolution certificate.

-Proposed civil partner visa UK fee is paid to the Home Office UKVI at the time of online submissino of the proposed civil partner visa application.
+The proposed civil partner visa UK fee is paid to the Home Office UKVI at the time of online submission of the proposed civil partner visa application.

-Applicants for proposed civil partner visa UK do not have to pay the Immigration Health Surcharge (IHS) for their proposed civil partner visa application.
+Applicants for the proposed civil partner visa in the UK do not have to pay the Immigration Health Surcharge (IHS) for their proposed civil partner visa application.

-• The Secretary of State has personally directed that the exclusion of the applicant from the UK is conducive to the public good.
+• The Secretary of State has personally directed that the applicant's exclusion from the UK is conducive to the public good.

 • The applicant is currently the subject of a deportation order.